11.1 – Overview

 Besides, the dividends need not be paid from the profits alone.
 If the company has made a loss during the year but it does hold a healthy cash reserve, then the company can still pay dividends from its cash reserves.

 Sometimes distributing the dividends may be the best way forward for the company.
 When the growth opportunities for the company have exhausted and the company holds excess cash, it would make sense for the company to reward its shareholders thereby repaying the trust the shareholders hold in the company.

 The decision to pay dividend is taken in the Annual General Meeting (AGM) during which the directors of the company meet.
 The dividends are not paid right after the announcement.
 This is because the shares are traded throughout the year and it would be difficult to identify who gets the dividend and who doesn’t.
 The following timeline would help you understand the dividend cycle.

 Dividend Declaration Date: This is the date on which the AGM takes place and the company’s board approves the dividend issue

 Record Date: This is the date on which the company decides to review the shareholders register to list down all the eligible shareholders for the dividend.
-Usually the time difference between the dividend declaration date and record date is at least 30 days
+Usually, the time difference between the dividend declaration date and the record date is at least 30 days

-Ex Date/Ex Dividend date: The ex dividend date is normally set two business days before the record date.
-Only shareholders who own the shares before the ex dividend date are entitled to the dividend.
-This is because in India the normal settlement is on T+2 basis.
-So for all practical purposes if you want to be entitled for dividend you need to ensure you buy the shares before the ex dividend date.
+Ex-Date/Ex-Dividend date: The ex-dividend date is normally set two business days before the record date.
+Only shareholders who own the shares before the ex-dividend date are entitled to the dividend.
+This is because in India the normal settlement is on a T+2 basis.
+So for all practical purposes if you want to be entitled to receive a dividend you need to ensure you buy the shares before the ex-dividend date.

 Dividend Payout Date: This is the day on which the dividends are paid out to shareholders listed in the register of the company.